Elizabeth Brinkley

 Professional Actress

-as a 4-H kid and I acquired my first sheltie in 1974.
-I recently took several years off to complete
+acquired my first sheltie in 1974.
+I recently took several years off to

 You can check out my acting career at this link:

-Elizabeth Brinkley - actress.
-I am now working as
+actress.
+I am now working as a free lance actress and taking my

-a free lance actress and taking my spare time to re-establish my breeding program in Shelties.
+spare time to re-establish my breeding program in Shelties.
+I have

 BREEDERS CODE